 When we think about giving feedback in the workplace, we tend to think about bosses letting their subordinates know how they’re doing, work-wise.

 But employees know that this goes both ways -- as much time managers spend managing you, you do a lot of hard work managing your boss.
-This working relationship puts them in a good position to critique their managers’ management style and serve feedback in the other direction.
+This working relationship puts employees in a good position to critique their managers’ management style and give feedback regarding it.
 Employees also have the most knowledge about which policies and procedures are or aren’t working.
 Feedback employees give to their bosses even has a name: upward feedback.
 Unfortunately, many workers are scared to offer constructive feedback to their superiors because they think that by doing so they’ll fall out of their boss’s good graces -- regardless of whether they have a good manager or difficult boss.

-But when organizational culture encourages employees to give upward feedback, companies benefit in a number of ways:
+But when company culture is open and encourages employees to give upward feedback, companies benefit in a number of ways:

 - Employee morale shoots up.
 Team members never have to wonder about whether their bosses care about their ideas and suggestions, and might even get to see their ideas put into practice.
 This works to build trust over time between managers and direct reports, making for a more effective working relationship.
-Employees' job satisfaction also tends to go up because employees feel they have more say in their work life and therefore feel more engaged.
+Employee engagement and job satisfaction also tends to go up because employees feel they have more say in their work life and therefore feel more invested.

 - Managers become more engaged, too.
 Nearly two-thirds of employees want more actionable feedback.
 That’s because they can leverage it to become more effective in their roles.
 Managers are employees, too, and the best ones are always trying to improve—just like the star employees that work for them.
-Receiving feedback regularly can help your manager change for the better, and an employee has a different professional relationship -- and thus gives different feedback -- compared to their manager's co-workers.
+Receiving constructive feedback regularly can be a learning experience for your manager, help them change for the better, and an employee has a different working relationship -- and thus gives different feedback -- compared to their manager's co-workers.
 When they hear feedback, managers understand where they can invest in terms of their professional growth, especially if they want to become better leaders.

-Despite these benefits, it can still be difficult to get employees to buy in to the idea that they need to tell their bosses what they’re doing wrong.
+Despite these benefits, it can still be difficult to get employees to buy in to the idea that they need to give negative feedback, or tell their bosses what they’re doing wrong.
 In order to build the best company, organizations need to create cultures that encourage employees to give their bosses effective feedback—no matter how uncomfortable that might be for feedback-averse managers or more introverted employees.
-Otherwise, bosses will remain stuck in their less-than-optimal ways and discouraging policies will remain in place, disengaging employees.
+Otherwise, bosses will remain stuck in their less-than-optimal ways and discouraging policies will remain in place, disengaging good employees.

 But there are several tactics both organizations and employees can employ to increase the chances they unlock the full promise of upward feedback: